astrinisie/gait-event-haptic/README.md

 # gait-event-haptic
 Triggering haptic cues on a wrist-worn Arduino system based on real-time gait events detected by Qualisys (QTM) motion capture

-This package communicates in real-time with QTM.
-Real-time force and marker data from QTM are fed here, and based on the values, appropriate vibration commands will be sent to the motor via Arduino.
-Communication with Arduino is through Serial Bluetooth (Bluetooth SPP) that acts as a COM port connection.
+Qualisys (QTM) <====> PC (Python interface code) <===Bluetooth SPP===> Adafruit Feather <====> Haptic Motors / Electronics

+Python files communicates in real-time with the QTM software and the Arduino modules that controls the wrist-worn haptic motors.
+QTM software sends real-time force and marker data into the Python code.
+The Python code detects real-time gait events based on these sensor data, and send appropriate command to Arduino.
+Arduino receives command from Python via Bluetooth SPP, and activate haptic motors accordingly.

 Files contained:<br>
 main.py<br>